box/developer.box.com/content/guides/collaborations/connect-slack-to-group-collabs/6-test-bot.md

 ## Next Steps

-With our basic bot deployed we can now think about ways to improve the experience on top of the content share that we've created.
-Next steps in this journey may include any number of different areas of the Box landscape, such as the following.
+With our minima bot deployed we can now think about ways to improve the experience on top of what we've created so far.
+Next steps in this journey may include any number of different expansion areas.

-* Adding new slash commands for [creating shared links][next-steps-shared-link] for the files and folders shared with the group, allowing you to share the content with others who are not in the group.
+* Add new slash commands for [creating shared links][next-steps-shared-link] for the files and folders shared with the group, allowing you to share the content with others who are not in the group and people outside your enterprise.
 * [Creating retention policies][next-steps-retention-policy] and
  [assigning them][next-steps-policy-assign] to any content shared with the group, allowing you to control the lifespan and governance of shared content.